mathiesonlab/pg-gan/README.md

   * A list of all generator loss values throughout training.
 In this case I obtained [6.124907, 4.915148, 2.7859032] (loss at the beginning as well as the loss after the two iterations).
 This is good since the loss is decreasing as the generator starts to move toward more realistic parameters (although two iterations will not get very far).

-2. Same example above but without the "toy" flag.
+2. Same example above but without the "toy" flag and with more samples per population.
 This will take several hours to run (likely 5-6 with a GPU, more without one).

 ~~~
-python3 pg_gan.py -m im -p N1,N2,N_anc,T_split,reco,mig
+python3 pg_gan.py -m im -p N1,N2,N_anc,T_split,reco,mig -n 100,100
 ~~~

 ## Real training data